MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/onboarding-flow-diagram.md

    <!-- There are several versions of this article, based on which platform you target: Mobile (Android or iOS), Windows 10, and Xbox. -->

 The end result of following this Xbox Live onboarding flow is that you have a single IDE set up to call the Xbox Services API from a single target platform, and your game running on that platform has done basic sign-in to Xbox Live.
+Then your game is ready to add other Xbox Live features and call the Xbox Services API other than for basic sign-in.